ShaunWu25/ShaunWu25.github.io/_posts/2020-03-08-Buckling-Simulation.md

 ![image](/assets/2003_BucklingSimulation/stiffness-module.JPG) | ![image](/assets/2003_BucklingSimulation/compressive-yeild-strength.JPG)

 **Initial strength of fresh concrete** and **strength development of fresh concrete** are two important factors to determine the structural behaviour of the 3d printing process.
-It has a direct impact on setting time-dependent material properties, meaning the strength and stiffness are developed along the curing time.
+It has a direct impact on setting time-dependent material properties, meaning the strength and stiffness of fresh concrete are developed along the curing time.

 Based on the graphs above, we know:
 * **Stiffness Module**[MPa] = 0.0781 + 0.0012t